What’s inside:

 Snap&Go captured 127.08% more chargeable value than the EHR, indicating material revenue exposure.
 The dominant driver was two Smith & Nephew EVOS plates – $900 each – recorded only by Snap&Go and corroborated by a vendor count-sheet completed by the OR team and imaged by the Snap&Go camera.

-These implants – ~60% of the case value, were bill-only items.
+These implants, approximately 60% of the case value, were bill-only items.
 With no manufacturer catalog number onboarded in the EHR item master, they were not selectable and therefore not billed.
 The missed charges total $1,800.

-workflow for Orthopedic Surgery Charge Capture, Snap&Go collects data at the point of use, transmitted through the IDENTIPlatform, and into the hospital's IT systems
+workflow for AI camera for orthopedic surgery charge capture and implant tracking: Snap&Go collects data at the point-of-use, though AI models and machine learning loop data is transmitted through the IDENTIPlatform, and fully integrated into into the hospital's IT systems

 The EHR contained two misdocumented items; the assumption is that human error was involved (wrong selection/SKU errors), which undermines claim accuracy and may impact the ability to obtain full reimbursement.